ephemeralaeon/fintech/fintech/case_studies/README.md

 * The Machine

     * These companies build a full range of artificial intelligence systems.
 Just like the super technology companies we often see in science fiction movies, they have strong strengths that can make the impossible possible.
 Now, technology giants like Amazon, Google, Facebook, Apple and Baidu are very close to this concept.
 They are constantly improving the solutions of artificial intelligence systems (distributed, centralized, local or cloud), infiltrating every device of users.
-They are doing everything for us, providing us with various suggestions, just like "Skynet" described in the movie "Terminator".
+They are doing everything for us, providing us with various suggestions, just like "Skynet" described in the movie "Terminator".<br/><br/>

 ## Results

-* What has been the business impact of this company so far?
+### Impact

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+The presence of the forerunner not only means that there is the experience for reference, but also that Element AI is facing strong competitive pressure from its Silicon Valley rivals.
+But if you look at the various cities and markets, you will find that Montreal is becoming the center of artificial intelligence in North America.
+This Canadian city is indeed shaking the position of Silicon Valley, gathering more and more startups and capital.
+At the same time, the Toronto-Waterloo area in Canada is also fighting for the same position.
+No matter which city wins in the end, the purpose of Canadians becoming the world's leading country in artificial intelligence will become a reality.
+At present, Element AI plans to open a new branch in Toronto, which will be their second office.
+The company has regarded the two cities as the same market.

-* How is your company performing relative to competitors in the same domain?
+If you lead a team of 20 PhDs in Silicon Valley, you will soon receive 5 million dollars in the financing, which is considered a natural thing; however, in Canada, things have not developed to this point.
+Startups are underestimated.
+Nevertheless, there are many innovative technology companies in Toronto, such as Kindred, which builds humanoid robots, Layer6.ai, which provides personalized deep learning recommendation systems, etc. In addition, there are dozens of small companies with great growth potential.

 ## Recommendations